gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	a downgraded post-promotion state that can stabilize as a weaker relational mainline instead of collapsing straight into full independence
 -	a weaker-relational mainline that can later loosen further without yet forcing clear independent separation
 -	a weakening lower-order relation that can finally tip into a clearer independent-separation mainline without erasing residual relational history
--	and a restored independent-separation reading that can then stabilize as a renewed mainline rather than remaining a transient terminal break event
+-	a restored independent-separation reading that can then stabilize as a renewed mainline rather than remaining a transient terminal break event
+-	and a stabilized independent mainline that can reopen to fresh weak relational recovery pressure without yet ceasing to be the dominant current reading

 That distinction matters and appears to be maintainable so far.